adam-m-jcbs/CompNotes/pacman_cmd.md

 `pacman -Rns $(pacman -Qtdq)`

-+ Mark a package's installation reason as explicit
-D: Operate on the package database, usually only touches local db This removes the package as a candidate for removal using above cmds `pacman -D --asexplicit pkg_name`
++ Mark a package's installation reason as explicit This removes the package as a candidate for removal using above cmds `pacman -D --asexplicit pkg_name`
 Or, you can mark as a dependency to _make_ it a candidate